Nawal-U/Hospitality-PowerBI-Dashboard/README.md

 - Average property rating: 3.62

 ## Business Insights
 - Guests often choose third-party platforms even when prices are the same.
-By adding perks like breakfast, airport transfers, and other packages direct company website bookings could be made more attractive, keeping the room rate steady at approximately ₹12,500.
+By adding perks like breakfast, airport transfers, and other packages, direct company website bookings could be made more attractive, keeping the room rate steady at approximately ₹12,500.
 - Low property ratings are hurting revenue.
 For example, Atliq Seasons has a 2.30 rating, putting it at high risk, while properties rated 3.0–3.5 are losing moderate revenue.
 Monitoring these hotels and taking the necessary steps to improve the ratings could help close this gap.
 - Weekday occupancy is 20–35% lower than weekends.
 Programs like “Work from Hotel”, mid-week corporate packages, and partnerships with IT/consulting firms could make these days more profitable.
 - Nearly 1 in 4 bookings (24.84%) gets canceled, leading to revenue loss.
 Tiered cancellation policies, converting refunds to credits, or offering optional insurance could help retain more revenue.